TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Index.rst

    manuals related to core and public extensions.

-This can be quite overwhelming for people new to the CMS and you may feel lost and unsure about where start next.
+This can be quite overwhelming for people new to the CMS and you may feel lost and unsure about where start.
 We recommend the following documents for further reading after this tutorial:

 .. toctree::